Standard Terms For The Supply Of Goods And/Or Services

 5.3 Notwithstanding any other term of these Standard Terms, where the Goods and/or Services comprise software, unless otherwise stated:

-5.3.1 The Customer will be required to sign a license agreement before delivery of
+5.3.1 The Customer will be required to sign a license agreement before the software can be delivered.

 5.3.2 Installation of software in all cases remains the Customer’s responsibility; and

-5.3.3 The Customer shall rely on the warranty of the owners of the software and shall have no recourse to the Company in respect of defective or unsatisfactory software.
+5.3.3 The Customer shall rely solely on the warranty of the software’s owners and shall have no recourse to the Company in respect of defective or unsatisfactory software.

 6.2 The Company may deliver Goods forming the subject matter of Quotations in whatever quantities and on however many separate occasions as is agreed between the Parties.